Frequently asked questions

 Disease control FAQs

-With a lawn care package, your expert will also be able to advise on any other ways you can help to prevent disease from infesting your lawn, alongside putting a preventative programme in place themselves.
+With an ongoing lawn care package, your local expert will also be able to advise you on simple steps you can take between visits.
+They’ll put a preventative plan in place too, helping stop disease before it takes hold.

 Got any questions that haven’t been answered?